Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-The physics on the SM lines emanating from $M=2$ or $M=4$ at $W=0$ agrees with the universal features found in Ref.~\onlinecite{MASM} and reveals magic-angle transitions marked by red stars in Fig.~\ref{fig:phase}(a).
-Concentrating on $M=2$, the semimetal is stable with a velocity (calculated from the DOS) that vanishes like $ \tilde v \sim (W_c(M=2)-W)^{\beta/2}$ where $W_c(M=2) = 1.42\pm0.02$ and $\beta=2\pm 0.3$, which is close to the universal value $\beta \approx 2$ obtained in other models and symmetry classes~\cite{MASM,MASM_chiral}.
-This is demonstrated in Fig.~\ref{fig:magicangle}(a) where $\tilde v$ vanishes when $\rho(0)$ rises.
-Additionally, the wave functions are localized in momentum space when $W<W_c(M=2)$, and delocalized in momentum space when $W>W_c(M=2)$ (as indicated in Fig.~\ref{fig:magicangle}(b) by $\mathcal I_k$ being $L$-independent and $\mathcal I_k\sim 1/L^2$, respectively).
-When the wave function is localizing (indicated by real space IPR) and the resistivity is increasing with $L$ and $N_c$, there is a localization transition $W_A(M=2) = 1.50\pm 0.03$, indicating a small but finite CM phase.
+The physics on the SM lines emanating from $M=2$ or $M=4$ at $W=0$ agrees with the universal features found in Ref.~\onlinecite{MASM} and reveals magic-angle transitions marked by green stars in Fig.~\ref{fig:phase}(a).
+Concentrating on $M=2$, the semimetal is stable with a velocity (calculated from the DOS, see~\cite{SuppMat}) that vanishes like $ \tilde v \sim (W_c(M=2)-W)^{\beta/2}$ where $W_c(M=2) = 1.42\pm0.02$ and $\beta=2\pm 0.3$, which is close to the universal value $\beta \approx 2$ obtained in other models and symmetry classes~\cite{MASM,MASM_chiral}.

-From the neural net model we have determined an additional measure of the Anderson localization transition, shown as the magenta line in Fig.~\ref{fig:phase}(a).
-In the current Hamiltonian, the critical eigenstates can appear very close to being localized and therefore are not straightforward to diagnose with the IPR and conductivity alone.
-Thus, we use machine learning to provide a more conservative measure of the Anderson localized phase, which in certain regimes matches the IPR and conductivity, but in the more non-trivial regimes of the phase diagram extends to larger values of $W$.